-It might seem silly to some, but Thank You letters are very important.
+It might seem silly to some, but Thank You emails and letters are very important.
 There are some hiring managers who will eliminate a candidate if they don’t send a thank you letter.
-The general rule of thumb is always send a thank you letter.
-It is, of course, acceptable to send Thank You emails (not sure that anyone uses snail mail these days).
+The general rule of thumb is always to send a thank you letter or email.
+Yes, it is acceptable to send Thank You emails (not sure that anyone uses snail mail these days).
 Not sending a thank you letter may imply that you are not interested in the opportunity.

-While you can use a Thank You note template and repeat some portion of the note, you will need to personalize each note to the person, topics discussed and specifics about the job requirements and your qualifications.
-So, if you interviewed with 5 people during the interview process, you should send 5 personalized thank you notes.
+While you can use a Thank You note template and repeat some portion of the note, you will need to personalize each note to the person, topics discussed, and specifics about the job requirements and your qualifications.
+So, if you were interviewed by 5 people during the interview process, you should send 5 personalized thank-you notes.

 - Take notes during the interview.
 Remembering key facts is an important part of your thank you know.